The garden of Vaux le Vicomte

 French gardens before then had the severe axial order, even from the time of Du Cerceau, but the terraces in his day presented the same or similar pictures, each separately; the parterres again were exactly alike, and symmetry was marked in the repetition of the same lines.
 When then in the seventeenth century Italian influence began to be felt in a new direction, there was no real mastery of the novel idea of the whole and its parts.
 The cascades at Saint-Cloud and Ruel lie at the side in their own special axis, with no relation to that of the house, and the famous “ variété “ at Ruel is, as a whole, unrestful and scattered.
 But Le Nôtre perceived that the most important thing was to create a magnificent scene which could be viewed as a whole from the house, and demanded this character of being visible before anything else, although its main lines might show all sorts of variety in parterres and in water: for this garden was intended to serve for royal fêtes and the display of magnificent costumes, exercises, and fireworks; every- thing and everybody must be seen.
 But for a picture a frame was needed, and this was provided by shrubberies that each separately constituted a private garden, in which more and more variety would be found to answer the most extravagant demands.

-almost 4 years by Keith N. 5 / 5I first visited Vaux in 1980.
+about 4 years by Keith N. 5 / 5I first visited Vaux in 1980.
 Part of a small group that toured the chateau on a very cold April morning, I alone set out to walk to the distant hill only to fall for every optical trick that LeNotre had planned and failed because of time constraints.
 8 years later I made it to the top of that hill, and I've since been back a third time.
 Try to visit on the first Saturday of the month when the fountains play.
 This garden has no equal any place on Earth.
 Back in Louisiana my thoughts often return to that enchanted place.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.